hongkunyoo/hongkunyoo.github.io/_drafts/2021-02-06-mlops-jupyterflow.markdown

 ### Developing model inside the container in the first place

 Let me explain in more detail.
 Current problem is that data scientis should build their container **by themself**.
 Then, what if we make a container first and provide that containerized environment to data scientist?
 If data scientist  writes their code inside the container in the first place, it would be much easier to run this code on Kubernetes.
-But there are serveral problems.
+But there are some problems.

 1. **How can we provide a containerized environment easily to data scientist?**
-2. **How can we run a container on Kubernetes with already executed container?**
+2. **How can we deliver the ML code written inside a container to Kubernetes?**

 ### JupyterHub on Kubernetes